blbadger/blbadger.github.io/polynomial-roots.md

 ### Newton's method in the complex plane

-The function defined above can be used to apply Newton's method to complex numbers
+The function defined above can be used to apply Newton's method to the equation $z^3-1$ for any complex number, for example

 ```python
 print (successive_approximations(2 + 5j, 20))